Purpose of Your Job Position

 Delegation of Authority

-As the Treatment Nurse, you are delegated the administrative authority, responsibility, and accountability necessary for carrying out your assigned duties.
-In the absence of the Medical Director, you are charged with carrying out the resident care policies established by this facility.
+As a Certified Nursing Assistant, you are delegated the administrative authority, responsibility, and accountability necessary for carrying out your assigned duties.

 Every effort has been made to identify the essential functions of this position.
 However, it in no way states or implies that these are the only duties you will be required to perform.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or is an essential function of the position.